Learning Optimal Dynamic Treatment Regimens Subject to Stagewise Risk Controls: Theoretical Properties

 \section{Theoretical Properties}

-In this section, we establish the nonasymptotic error rate of the value function and stagewise risks under estimated decision functions $(\widehat{f}_{1},...,\widehat{f}_{T})$.
-More specifically, for any arbitrary decision functions $(g_1,..., g_t)$, the value function of $(g_1,...,g_T)$ is defined as
+In this section, we establish the non-asymptotic error rate of the value function and stagewise risks under the estimated decision functions $(\widehat{f}_{1},...,\widehat{f}_{T})$.
+More specifically, for any arbitrary decision functions $(g_1,..., g_T)$, the value function of $(g_1,...,g_T)$ is defined as

 We aim at obtaining the non-asymptotic bound for the regret function given by